CodeAssociate/CA.Blocks.DataAccess/docs/quick-how-to/execute-non-query.md

         }
 ```

-More Typically you can execute the ExecuteNonQuery as a void and deal with any exceptions
+More typically, you can execute the `ExecuteNonQuery` as a void and deal with any exceptions:
 ```C#
         public void CreateTableExample2()
         {